 - References used

-Yes, they could work, and for many people work well.
+Yes, it could work, and for many people works well.
 Online guitar training has some interesting advantages:

 - You can choose teachers precisely focused on genres and styles you like

 - You can learn the songs you want to, not the ones your teacher wants you to play